 - Zest of an orange

 - 1–2 tbsp orange juice

 - 1/4 tsp vanilla bean paste OR vanilla powder

-- For the glaze, in a small bowl, mix the powdered sugar, orange zest, orange juice and vanilla until you have a smooth mixture.
-Spread it evenly over the cinnamon buns.
+- For the glaze, in a small bowl, mix the powdered sugar, orange zest, orange juice, and vanilla until a smooth mixture forms.
+Spread it evenly over the cinnamon buns and serve.

 Amount Per Serving: Calories: 345Total Fat: 10gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 16mgSodium: 188mgCarbohydrates: 60gFiber: 3gSugar: 34gProtein: 5g